-70 GAO REPORT ON NONFILING AMONG U.S. CITIZENS ABROAD, supra note 40, at 10.
+$^{^{70}\,}$ GAO Report on Nonfiling among U.S. Citizens abroad, supra note 40, at 10.

-Given the problems with calculating the number of U.S. persons abroad, it is difficult even to estimate the percentage or number of nonfilers.
-Because of this difficulty and the lack of knowledge about the locations and average incomes per country of U.S. citizens abroad, it is impossible to estimate the international individual income tax gap with any degree of reliability.71 However, given the operation of the FTC and FEIE, many if not most U.S. expatriates likely have no U.S. tax liability.
+the locations and average incomes per country of U.S. citizens abroad, it is impossible to estimate the international individual income tax gap with any degree of reliability.
+However, given the operation of the FTC and FEIE, many if not most U.S. expatriates likely have no U.S. tax liability.
 It seems doubtful that the revenue to be gained from the worldwide taxation of U.S. expatriates exceeds the likely cost of increased enforcement.